ankitk50/ankitk50.github.io/_posts/2020-05-23-ConvolutionSignalTheory.md

 ### Example 2:

-I would like to briefly tough upon image processing where slightly different terminologies are used.
+ Image processing is another domain that witnesses huge application of convolution.
 Instead of having a signal/system, we have an input image(signal) and an image kernel (system).
 Images and the image kernel are nothing but matrices.
 The image kernel (also known as filters) is a matrix (usually smaller than your image) used to apply effects on an image such as blurring, sharpening, outlining etc.

-Again, the convolution operation involves shifting and adding.
+Here as well, the convolution operation involves shifting and adding.
 The kernel slides over the image, element-wise multiplications are performed with the pixels of the image, and lastly the sum of these multiplications becomes a pixel of the output/filtered image.

 Given below is an example of convolution operation between two matrices: